Nuclear Power in Germany

 In October 2015 the government approved plans for about 1000 km of high-voltage transmission lines from the north and close to populated areas to be built underground due to protests, especially in Bavaria.
 The energy ministry estimates that the underground option will cost €3 to 8 billion more than overhead lines, to be added to consumers’ bills, but is expected to speed up approvals.
 TenneT has warned of cost and schedule delays to the SuedLink project.

 More broadly, onshore high-voltage grids in Germany will have to undergo considerable expansion in the next decade to facilitate Energiewende and the development of the European electricity market.
-In addition to the upgrading of 4400 km of existing transmission lines, some 3800 km of new high-voltage lines will be needed over the next ten years.
+In addition to the upgrading of 4400 km of existing transmission lines, some 3800 km of new high-voltage lines will be needed by the mid-2020s.
 These network upgrades and additions would require investment of some €20 billion by 2022.
 The four TSOs estimate that expanding wind power on the North and Baltic Seas would cost another €12 billion, and one of the transmission companies estimates its own costs until 2025 to be €10 billion.
 While these investments "account for only a fraction of the cost of the energy transition, much success depends on their implementation."
 Failure to upgrade the electricity transmission grid would cause higher costs elsewhere.
 For example, it could lead to regional shutdowns of renewable energy producers and power consumers, as well as costly interventions on the production side to reinforce the network.
 After public consultation a revised draft of the plan was to be submitted to Bundesnetzagentur in August 2013.

 In November 2013 the TSOs estimated that peak load for 2014 would be 81.8 GWe, with capacity margin 9.4 GWe above this, and rising to 2016.
 The margin figures assumed that 99% of wind and solar capacity would be unavailable.